David W. Dunlap

-David W. Dunlap (born 1952) is an American journalist who worked as a reporter for The New York Times.
+David William Dunlap (born 1952) is an American journalist who worked as a reporter for The New York Times.
 He wrote a regular column, Building Blocks, that looked at the New York metropolitan area through its architecture, infrastructure, spaces, and places.

 Career

 Born in San Francisco, California, on May 10, 1952, Dunlap extensively documented the rebuilding of the World Trade Center after the September 11 attacks in 2001.
 He began writing about landmarks in 1981, when he was evicted from the New York Biltmore Hotel so that he would not be able to see its interior being demolished.

 He began his career as a clerk to James Reston in 1975, became a graphics editor in 1976, and then reporter in 1981.
 Between 1994 and 1999, Dunlap covered gay, lesbian, and AIDS issues for The New York Times.
 He was the first reporter to officially cover the "gay and lesbian beat".
 The New York Times decided to officially document news about gay and lesbian communities after the AIDS-related death of Times reporter Jeffrey Schmalz in November 1993.
 Dunlap was sometimes criticized for covering the news from a politically left-leaning position.
 He retired from The Times in December 2017.

-Dunlap is currently documenting the history of Provincetown, Massachusetts, through its architecture, on the website Building Provincetown 2020, which is under construction.
+Dunlap is currently documenting the history of Provincetown, Massachusetts, through its architecture, on the website Building Provincetown 2020.
+The website expands on Dunlap's 2015 book Building Provincetown, and began to mark the 400th anniversary of Mayflower ships arrival in Provincetown.